 Wolf Adventure – Call of the Wild 2: With your family or den, make a list of possible weather changes that could happen during your outing according to the time of year you are outside.
 Tell how you will be prepared for each one.

-“When Thunder Roars, Go Indoors!” is a phrase that is easy for the boys to remember.
+“When Thunder Roars, Go Indoors!” is a phrase that is easy for the Scouts to remember.
 Many Cub Scout families do “car camping” where their vehicle is parked close to the campsite.
 If you can, get to your car if you hear thunder.
 You can read more information at the National Weather Service's site.

 If you can't get to your car, you and your Cub Scouts should get into the lightning stance.
-Squat down with your weight on the balls of your feet, crouch low to the ground and cover your ears with your hands.
+Squat down with your weight on the balls of your feet, crouch low to the ground, and cover your ears with your hands.

 It's advisable to move to an area that is lower and has shorter trees (you don't want to be near the tallest trees), but it's much more important to get into the lightning stance.